aggregat4/dendriform/JOURNAL.md

 This was caused by the fact that the rerender is asynchronous.

-This was caused by the update() method on NodeComponent (see node-component.ts) was async.
+This was caused by the update() method on NodeComponent (see node-component.ts) that was async.

 This was async because we have deferred node loading and the list of child nodes of a node is basically a promise that _can_ load nodes on demand.